austincrim/austincrim.com/src/content/posts/react-in-50-lines.md

 React.render(document.getElementById("app")!, App)
 ```

-Next, let's implement `createElement` to build the actual DOM nodes.
+Next, let's implement `createElement` so we can build the actual DOM nodes.
 I'm including basic support for HTML properties and children:

 ```ts
 const React = {